PtCookie/PtCookie/README.md

 ### 🌱 I’m currently learning ...

-- Rust
 - Docker and Kubernetes
+- Desktop GUI toolkit

 <!-- ### 👯 I’m looking to collaborate on ... -->

 ### ⚡ Fun fact

 - Major in Mechatronics Engineering
-- I use Arch BTW
+- I use Arch BTW 😄

 ## DevCard